CTXz/STM8-Project-Template/README.md

 The target device should match the entries found in the [`stm8s.h` header](lib/STM8S_StdPeriph_Driver/inc/stm8s.h) from the standard peripheral library.
 This lets the standard peripheral library know which device you're building for, so it can include the correct headers for your device.
-As an example, if you're building for the STM8S103F3, set the parameter to `STM8S103`.
+As an example, if you're building for the STM8S103 series, set the parameter to `STM8S103`.

 Next, specify the RAM & Flash size, upload target device and upload programmer that you're using: